pascalpoizat/bpmn-models/README.md

 Example taken and slightly modified from:

-*Jeremy W. Bryans, Wei Wei: Formal Analysis of BPMN Models Using Event-B. FMICS 2010* ([link](http://doi.org/10.1007/978-3-642-15898-8_3))Modifications:- adding of a marge exclusive gateway- modification of the data flows + adding data annotations
+*Jeremy W. Bryans, Wei Wei: Formal Analysis of BPMN Models Using Event-B. FMICS 2010* ([link](http://doi.org/10.1007/978-3-642-15898-8_3))Modifications:- add a merge gateway- modify the data flows and add data-related annotations
-- removal of the timer on getting the response from workers
+- remove the timer on getting the response from workers